AdobeDocs/analytics.en/help/analyze/mobile-app/executive.md

     ![Sign in sequence](assets/signseq.png)

 2. Choose a company.
-After you sign into dashboards, the **Choose a company** screen appears.
+After you sign into dashboards, the **[!UICONTROL Choose a company]** screen appears.
 This screen lists the login companies to which you belong.
 Tap the company name associated with the Scorecard shared with you.

 3. The Scorecard list then shows all Scorecards that have been shared with you.
 Tap the Scorecard you want to view.